kerrychu-zen/pii_recognition/docs/development.md

 ## Installing the Zendesk App Tools (ZAT) <a name='dev-zat'></a>
 ZAT is the bridge that enables bi-directional communications between your local (or remote) app and your Zendesk product instance.

-Tog get it running, first you must install Ruby as ZAT is a Ruby gem.
+To get it running, first you must install Ruby since ZAT is a Ruby gem.

 Then, install `rake` a build automation tool.
 ```sh